fyne-io/docs.fyne.io/explore/layouts.md

 {% include layout.html name="border" %}

-### Max
+### Stack (was Max)

-Max layout positions all container elements to fill the available space.
+Stack layout positions all container elements to fill the available space.
 The objects will all be full-sized and drawn in the order they were added to the container (last-most is on top).